- Sonic Adventure 2 was rated 3+/E for everyone, but the lyrics to "Kick the Rock!" of the Wild Canyon stage get a little suggestive about Rouge.

 - The song's title is Portuguese for "new candle", and from there, even with Blaze's pyrokinesis, it's not too hard to interpret that in the context of something like "Sonic's new flame."
 Make of that what you will.

 - The Wii version of Sonic Colors gives us a nice gem too as Orbot and Cubot pick up pieces of Rotatatron, though it only really falls into this if you think about it.

 Cubot: The bossman said to wrangle every piece o' this mess.
 When you consider what we're doin' from a robot's point of view, it's actually pretty gruesome.

-Inverted. in Sonic the Comic, at first the writers almost got into a lawsuit once due to the fact they weren't listening to their guidelines, but later Sega stopped paying attention.
+- Inverted in Sonic the Comic: At first the writers almost got into a lawsuit once due to the fact they weren't listening to their guidelines, but later Sega stopped paying attention.
 Thus the writers were given a major amount of freedom that other adaptations weren't.
-Sonic and friends could be in the presence of alcohol (not a G-Rated Drug, and they refused to drink it though), one arc was name "Village of the Damned", and violence was abound (though oddly bloodless).
+Sonic and friends could be in the presence of alcohol (not a G-Rated Drug, and they refused to drink it though), one arc was named "Village of the Damned", and violence abounded (though bloodless).

 - In one of the old Sonic Grams online for the comics, Fiona and Scourge have this exchange.

 Fiona: Time for bed, babe.Scourge: But—Fiona: You wanted the letter, remember?Scourge: (mutters)